 Throughout my travels, the only time I have been unable to access an ATM was in Koh Rong, Cambodia and I knew beforehand there would be no way to access an ATM on a remote Cambodian island.
 ATM’s are prevalent almost everywhere, and you should not have a problem finding one in urban cities.

-Stay up to date with currency rates
+5. Stay up to date with currency rates

 Always know what rate you should be getting.
-I use the XE App to keep up to date with currency changes.
+I use the XE App to keep up to date with currency changes daily.
 I met a traveler who didn’t know the exchange rate and once paid $26 for a big mac meal in Dubai because he just assumed it couldn’t be that expensive.
 Don’t let that happen to you!

-Don’t pay Foreign Transaction Fees
+6. Don’t pay Foreign Transaction Fees

 Credit cards are constantly competing, and it amazes me that some still charge a 3% Foreign Transaction Fee per charge.
 Most travel cards do not have one, and it will save you enormous amounts to get one.

-Always pay in the local currency
+7. Always pay in the local currency

 Many times when you use your credit card abroad you will be asked if you would like to be charged in your home currency or local.
 ALWAYS choose the local currency.
 The rate that they are giving you is always bad and inflated and converting to your own currency will cost you.